By Ryan Paul, CPA

 Deferred Taxes

-There will be situations where a lessee does not capitalize a lease for income tax purposes (true/operating leases).
+A lessee may not always capitalize a lease for income tax purposes (true/operating leases).
 Such companies will not have any tax basis in the right-of-use asset and lease liability under GAAP.
 An entity must recognize either a “deferred tax asset” or a “deferred tax liability” as a result.
-For example, if there is recorded GAAP basis for the right-of-use asset, then a deferred tax liability is recorded.
+For example, if there is a recorded GAAP basis for the right-of-use asset, then a deferred tax liability is recorded.
 If there is GAAP basis in the related lease liability, then a deferred tax asset would need to be recorded.
 For GAAP, the right-of-use asset is initially computed using the same method for both finance and operating leases.
 These book-to-tax differences will reverse over time and the manner of reversal will depend on whether it was a financing or operating lease.
 Impairments, if any, will need to be reversed for tax purposes as well.

 Interest Expenses